 Well, let me back up.
 This is my version of a salad that she makes.
 And I guess this isn’t even her salad either.
 But she still makes it and I still love it so, so much.
 It’s probably one of my favorites that she makes.

 I wanted to bring a lot of color to this salad because the original salad, which is still to die for, was very green.
-Which is great but I wanted more pizzaz (I very much love color in my food and try to find ways to incorporate it in my cooking).
+Which is great, but I wanted more pizzazz (I very much love a lot of color in my food and try to find ways to incorporate it in my cooking).

 If you feel like a dish is becoming monochromatic, find a fun way to incorporate color!

 Sweet Chile Vinaigrette for Asian Ramen Noodle Cabbage Salad